evgenyneu/Cosmos/README.md

 // Set image for the empty star cosmosView.settings.emptyImage = UIImage(named: "GoldStarEmpty")
 ```
-Note: you need to have the images for the filled and empty star in your project for the above mentioned code to work.
+Note: you need to have the images for the filled and empty star in your project for this code to work.

 #### Download star image files